Roomify/bat_drupal/README.md

 BAT for Drupal is a wrapper and UI around BAT.
 It is build by the [Roomify.us](https://roomify.us) team to provide a foundation through which a wide range of availability management, reservation and booking use cases can be addressed.
 BAT for Drupal will work with both Drupal 7 and Drupal 8.

 BAT builds on our experience with [Rooms](http://drupal.org/project/rooms), which handles the problem of bookings specifically for the accommodation for rental use case(vacation rentals, hotels, B&B, etc).
-BAT is essentially a tool to allow you to build modules like Rooms and much much more.
+BAT is essentially a tool to allow you to build modules like Rooms and much more.
 It handles events with daily or down to the minute granularity.

 As such BAT is a **booking and availability management framework** - much in the same way Drupal is a content management framework and Drupal Commerce is an e-commerce framework.
 Our aim is to build specific solutions on top of BAT to tackle specific application domains.